-Steam has a feature that allows users to set a limit to their download bandwidth to use other applications while waiting for the download to complete.
+Steam has a feature that allows users to limit their download bandwidth to use other applications while waiting for the download to complete.
 However, if you want to finish the game download faster, ensure that this option is disabled on the settings.

 To disable bandwidth restrictions on Steam, follow the guide below:

-- First, click on the Steam tab and access the Settings.
+- First, click on the Steam tab and access Settings.

 - Go to the Downloads tab afterward.

 - Ensure that Limit Bandwidth is disabled and click OK to save the changes.